MicrosoftDocs/azure-docs/articles/terraform/terratest-in-terraform-modules.md

 - **Azure CLI**: The [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) is a command line tool for managing Azure resources.
 (Terraform supports authenticating to Azure through a Service Principle or [via the Azure CLI](https://www.terraform.io/docs/providers/azurerm/authenticating_via_azure_cli.html).)

 > [!NOTE]
-> All files described in this section should be created under [GoPath](https://github.com/golang/go/wiki/SettingGOPATH).
+> All files described in this section should be created under your [GOPATH](https://github.com/golang/go/wiki/SettingGOPATH).

 ### A Static Webpage Module